kmgallahan/Style-as-Code/docs/EditorConfigs/style_as_code.md

 ## Minimal

-This EditorConfig only includes the rules where both the Roslyn Compiler and .NET Core runtime teams agree on how they should be configured.
+This EditorConfig only includes the rules where both the Roslyn compiler and .NET Core runtime teams agree on how they should be configured.

 It is meant to include little to no controversial rules so as to make getting started as painless as possible.